grandrea/crosslinking-ms-tutorial/README.md

 You can check how the spectrum would look with a different assignment by moving the crosslink site with a mouse.
 For more radical reannotations, you can click on the wheel and change the sequence or enter custom annotation commands.

-The group of Andrea Sinz [has observed]() that diazirine crosslinkers such as sulfo-sda may cleave in the gas phase.
+The group of Andrea Sinz [has observed](https://pubs.acs.org/doi/10.1021/acs.analchem.7b04915) that diazirine crosslinkers such as sulfo-sda may cleave in the gas phase.
 We can check if this has happened here by introducing a custom annotation for it.

-Inside the spectral viewer, click the wheel and then the "custom" tab, copy the following line, that accounts for a cleavable crosslinker, and click "apply".
+Inside the spectral viewer, click the wheel and then the "custom" tab, copy the following line

+    crosslinker:AsymetricSingleAminoAcidRestrictedCrossLinker:Name:SDA;MASS:82.04186484;FIRSTLINKEDAMINOACIDS:*;SECONDLINKEDAMINOACIDS:K,S,T,Y,nterm;STUBS:A,82.041864,S,0

+that accounts for a cleavable crosslinker, and click "apply".

 Is this annotation better than the previous one? click "butterfly" at the top of the viewer to check.